Josh Tymon interview: How the Stoke defender seized his second chance in the Potteries

 "Being on cloud nine playing Premier League at such a young age and then coming to a club and kind of hitting a brick wall, it does make you question if you've done the right thing and you do start to think, is my career going in the right way it should be?"

-Chances were clearly not forthcoming under Nathan Jones in 2019/20 either, leading to Tymon making the decision to head to Portugal to join Primeira Liga side Famalicao on a season-long loan.
+Chances were clearly not forthcoming under Nathan Jones in the 2019/20 campaign, leading to Tymon making the decision to head to Portugal to join Primeira Liga side Famalicao on a season-long loan.

 "Again, it was a difficult decision when it first came around and I had to really think about it," he continues.